 General Information of Liquorice (Mulethi)

-Liquorice is a perennial long duration under shrub reaching upto 7 feet (2 m) height under favorable growing conditions in nature.
+Licorice is a perennial long duration undershrub reaching up to 7 feet (2 m) height under favorable growing conditions in nature.
 The plant has a large creeping rhizome and branched roots, alternate leaves, and pale blue to violet flowers.
 It has highly developed stolongerous roots.

-It is cultivated in Europe, Persia, Afghanistan, Egypt and to little extent in some parts of India.
+It is cultivated in Europe, Persia, Afghanistan, Egypt and a little extent in some parts of India.
 The Egyptian variety is considered superior to Arabic and Turkish varieties.
-Russian and Persian Liquorice are not recognized by the British Pharmacopoeia as suitable for medicinal purposes.
+Russian and Persian Liquorice is not recognized by the British Pharmacopoeia as suitable for medicinal purposes.

-Liquorice roots are of medicinal importance and prefer sandy loam fertile soils having pH of 6 to 8.2.
+Licorice roots are of medicinal importance and prefer sandy loam fertile soils having a pH of 6 to 8.2.
 The plant thrives in locations receiving 50-100 cm of rainfall annually.
 The cultivation is supported with irrigation which ensures better root yield.

 At least three to four years are required to produce marketable roots, and only roots two years and older have any commercial value.

 Roots: Stolon of yellowish brown or dark brown outer layer, externally longitudinally wrinkled, with occasional small buds and encircling scale leaves.
-Smoothed transversely, cut surface shows a cambium ring about one-third of radius from outer surface and a small central pith, root similar without a pith, fracture, coarsely fibrous in bark and splintery in wood, odour, faint and characteristic, taste, sweetish.
+Smoothed transversely, the cut surface shows a cambium ring about one-third of radius from the outer surface and a small central pith, root similar without a pith, fracture, coarsely fibrous in the bark and splintery in wood, odor, faint and characteristic, taste, sweetish.

 - Fruits/seeds: Pod, 1.5 to 2.5 cm long, and 4 to 6 mm wide.